Soviet atrocities committed against prisoners of war during World War II: Postwar

 Some German and Japanese prisoners were released soon after the war.
 Many others, however, remained in the GULAG long after the surrender of their countries; the last groups of German and Japanese POWs were repatriated to their home countries from USSR only in 1956.

 In addition to mistreatment of enemy POWs, contemporary Soviet leaders, including Stalin, considered Soviet soldiers who surrendered to be traitors.
 Moore noted that "Moscow’s attitude towards any soldier falling into enemy hands... had been brutal in the extreme."
 Early in the war, in August 1941, Soviets issued the Order No. 270, which categorized all those taken prisoner as malicious deserters subject to summary execution upon recapture; 10,000 were executed in the first months of the war alone.
 MacKenzie noted that "those who survived German captivity to 1945 were promptly sent to the Gulag", although Moore noted that only about 17% of the returnees suffered that fate; while similar numbers ended up in penal battalions.
 The remainder suffered from various discriminations; including some (about 6% of the total repatriated Soviet citizens, civilians and POW, who were "transferred to the NKVD ‘for disposal’".
 Most were forced to settle in remote regions, subject to regular controls, and denied compensation payments (even after the fall of the Soviet Union), common in most other countries.
 Similar mistreatment faced Soviet prisoners of war returning from Finland.

-Soviets also delayed repatriation of Western Allied POWs they secured from the Germans, effectively treating them as hostages in political negotiations, until they secured the release, often unwilling, of Soviet nationals and emigres held by the Allies.
-Some, judged collaborators, were executed - their number is estimated at tens of thousands.